drzoidberg/react-animations/README.md

 ## 🔎 It explores
-- CSS transitions
+- Native CSS transitions
-- CSS animations
+- Native CSS animations
-- CSS animation & transition limitations
+- Native CSS animation & transition limitations
 - The use of CSSTranstionGroup
 - The use of CSSTranstion
 - The customization of CSS classnames